Why it’s difficult to switch off during the pandemic

-Of the 40 tests submitted to PHE, only one test, the Innova lateral flow test, has so far been passed for roll-out.
+Of the 40 tests submitted to PHE, the Innova lateral flow test was the first passed for rollout.
 It was found to have a 99.6% specificity and high sensitivity compared to PCR.

 However, even this test had a lower sensitivity than PCR - so it is not suitable as a test to allow people who are quarantining (eg because you've been in contact with someone who has a positive test or you're quarantining after returning from abroad) to leave quarantine.

 Since the Innova test was approved, the Department of Health and Social Care (DHSC) has also passed the OptiGene RT-LAMP test.
 This test can be carried out using a nose/throat swab or using a saliva sample.
 Their report showed that compared to PCR: